hacdias/LEIC/report/README.md

     - Adds the record to its own record log.
 3. Updates `replicaTimestamp`, by executing `merge(sourceTimestamp, replicaTimestamp)`.
 4. Goes through the log and executes all stable operations.
+5. Finally, cleans up the log.
+TODO LINK

+## Implementation Specifics

+### Log Clean Up

-5. Finally, cleans up the log, freeing some space, by comparing every timestamp on the table of timestamps with each record's timestamp.
+We decided to implement a log purge, freeing some space, by comparing every timestamp on the table of timestamps with each record's timestamp.
 Being `c` the number of the instance where the record was initially created, if the every timestamp's _c_ entry >= record's timestamp _c_ entry, then it means the record can be safely removed from the log since all replicas already received that information.

-**Note:** since we cleanup the entry logs, we assume that the replicas store their data on a persistent storage, i.e., a storage that does not lose data when the replica shuts down or fails.
-In order for this implementation to fully work, we need to persist our replica's data.
-A possible "solution" for this would be to avoid cleaning the changes log.
-However, that would have the downside of wasting memory, more than duplicating the memory required for all replicas.

-## Implementation Specifics

-_(Descrição de opções de implementação, incluindo otimizações e melhorias introduzidas)_

-## Final Remarks

-_(Algo mais a dizer?)_
+### Persistent Storage

+Since we cleanup the entry logs, we needed a way to persist the data.
+To do so, we are using Java's native [Serialization library](https://docs.oracle.com/javase/10/docs/api/java/io/Serializable.html).
+Each replica has its own data file, allowing for transient faults or even complete shutdowns or restarts a replica.

+### Client Consistent Reads

+To avoid a client stumbling in a situation where they talk different replicas and getting the inconsistent results, we decided to implement a request-response cache.
+The cache stores the last _n_ requests and if we receive a request from a replica whose timestamp is older than what the client has previously seen, we return the cached value instead.